Does Blister Prevention Work Better With The Skin Wet Or Dry?

 If you're doing your best to keep your skin dry but still getting blisters, you'll need to cut friction levels some other way.
 You've got two options:

-- Get an ENGO Patch into your shoe - read about how they cut friction levels between the shoe and sock.
+Get an ENGO Patch into your shoe - read about how they cut friction levels between the shoe and sock.
 ENGO's coefficient of friction is very low (see below) and it stays this low regardless of how wet, dry or moist it gets in your shoe.
 So it won't matter whether your feet get really sweaty, how hot it is, whether it rains or whether you tip water over your head at the drinks station.
 Click the link above to find out the pros and cons of Engo Patches.

 Written by Rebecca Rushton